Jay Silverheels: Television

-Jay Silverheels achieved his greatest fame as Tonto on The Lone Ranger (1949–1957).
+Jay Silverheels achieved his greatest fame as Tonto on The Lone Ranger TV series (1949–1957).
 Silverheels appeared in the film sequels: The Lone Ranger (1956) and The Lone Ranger and the Lost City of Gold (1958).

 When The Lone Ranger television series ended, Silverheels continued to be typecast as a Native American.
-On January 6, 1960, he portrayed a Native American fireman trying to extinguish a forest fire in the episode "Leap of Life" in the syndicated series, Rescue 8, starring Jim Davis and fellow Canadian Lang Jeffries.
+On January 6, 1960, he portrayed a Native American firefighter trying to extinguish a forest fire in the episode "Leap of Life" in the syndicated series, Rescue 8, starring Jim Davis and fellow Canadian Lang Jeffries.

-Silverheels appeared in an episode of the TV series Love, American Style, in which two tribe members try to talk a young White man who wishes to marry a girl from their tribe into enduring the tribe's "test of manhood," a barbaric ritual of surviving in the wilderness.
-No matter how she pleads and begs, using all her womanly wiles, he refuses, thus passing the tribe's true "test of manhood."
-Love and the Bachelor Party/Love and the Latin Lover/Love and the Old-Fashioned Father/Love and the Test of Manhood (Release Date: February 11, 1972).